rdeodoo/odoo-toolbox/misc-tips/chrome/README.md

 without having to go to Odoo.com, find the task, or click on a task then change the ID.

-You can do that for a lot of website you access to daily based on a number or a search term.
+You can do that for a lot of website you access daily, based on a number or a search term (see examples below).

 ### Setup